Riley-Py/UWaterloo-Work/U10 - Thinking, Problem Solving, Reasoning/Reasoning.md

 	- *Memory cueing* explains the effect, as it calls to mind experiences that participants have personally had with rules
 - Related are *believability effects*:
 	- People judge valid any conclusion that reinforces initial assumptions, regardless of whether the conclusion follows from the premises
-- *Disconfirmation hypothesis*: People are critical of conclusions that they do not believe and they look for reasons to disconfirm said conclusion than a believable.
-People take longer to
+- *Disconfirmation hypothesis*: People are critical of conclusions that they do not believe and they look for reasons to disconfirm said conclusion than a believable conclusion.
+People take longer to justify these conclusions with believable explanations

+## Two Theoretical Approaches to the Study of Reasoning

+### The Rules Approach
+- Rules of logic are same as we